 11a.
 AMF initiates a NAS security mode command procedure upon successful authentication.
 This is like that of the scenario of unauthenticated emergency calls for setting the NAS security algorithms.

-The NAS security mode command is sent from the AMF to the W-AGF (selected NAS security algorithms of integrity protection algorithm and type of ciphering algorithm is set to NULL, ngKSI, Replayed UE security capabilities, Additional 5G security information) to activate NAS security.
+The NAS security mode command is sent from the AMF to the W-AGF.
+The selected NAS security algorithms of integrity protection algorithm and type of ciphering algorithm is set to NULL..
 This message is encapsulated in the form of a N2 Downlink NAS message.

 11b.
 W-AGF responds to the AMF with a NAS Security Mode Complete message in a N2 Uplink NAS transport message.
 A NAS security context is created between W-AGF and AMF.